 In plain English, it means that each additional practice session is slightly less effective than the first one.
-Or every extra 10 minutes of practice will be less effective than the previous 10 minutes.
+Or every extra 10 minutes of practice will be slightly less effective than the previous 10 minutes.

-This is why super-long practice sessions are a waste of time.
+This is why super-long practice sessions can be a waste of time.
 The longer the session, the less effective that time will be.

 You might still learn at a faster rate if you practice 120-minutes per day compared to 60-minutes per day, but those extra 60-minutes won’t be as effective as the first 60-minutes.
 Every extra hour’s worth of practice falls in effectiveness.
 Eventually, if you practice long enough, extra practice gives you very little or no extra benefit.

 This is why breaks are important.
 It helps your mind reset and come back to a practice session fresh.